Azasakhe/Netflix/Dev.-unresolved-issues.md

 - could happen with some models of android (not certificated) devices
 - could happen if you try use a VPN
 - could happen if you limit video resolutions from account settings
+- some users say that raised this error without change nothing in the account

 Some users have solved in these ways:
 - make the log out
 - reinstall the Widevine library
 - manually changing/reset ESN
 - changed internet connection (before hotspot/tethering, after wired)
+- waited about two days and the problem disappeared on its own.

-the most common solutions have been to reinstall the widevine libraries and logout but others who have tried these solutions have not solved the problem... difficult to establish a real solution
+the most common solutions have been to reinstall the widevine libraries and logout, but others who have tried these solutions have not solved the problem not even reinstalling the addon, other users (linux OS) have resolved by updating the operating system, but i can't find a relationship between the two, as nothing should change in the addon's execution environment.